hussainalmahmud/1-week-preparation-kit/README.md

 2. Navigate to the specific day's directory (e.g., `Day_1`) and open the corresponding Jupyter Notebook (`.ipynb`) and you will find a solution for each question with the time and space complexity for each solution.

+- or you can go to the notebook solution and click on the Google Colab button to copy the notebook to your colab and start editing the code.
 ## 🤝 Contributing

 If you have additional optimized solutions or improvements you'd like to contribute, please feel free to submit a pull request.